First Things First

 Off the Clock

-Standard stuff that keeps me happy: football, climbing hills, mark making, and lots of travel.
+It’s the standard stuff, but it keeps me happy: football, climbing hills, markmaking, and travel.

-I support the most beautiful football club in Britain, West Ham United FC.
+I support the most beautiful football club in Britain, West Ham United FC, and I often travel to see them live.

-Here are 3000 of my friends and I, outsinging 70,000 Manchester United fans, on their own manor, for two hours straight.
-For some reason, this happens to me a few times a year.
+Here are 3000 of my friends and I, outsinging 70,000 Manchester United fans, on their own manor.

 West Ham away at Man U